makstakeda/ScarlettSays/README.md

 # ScarlettSays

 ScarlettSays is a simple voice assistant's playground for the development purposes.
+It uses the browser speech recognition modules and shows how it can be used for making your own simple voice assistant.
 You can set various unique snippets through your own logic and expect a feedback from assistant.
 Assistant can be set by using the simple JavaScript-based syntax.

 ## Getting Started With Project